DudeShift/Media-Control-Knob-Attiny85/README.md

 # Media Control Knob Attiny85
-A Attiny85 powering Printables (Prusaprints) Media Control Knob that can act as a HID (can act as keyboard or mouse) (If you are reading this, its still a work in progress)
+A Attiny85 powering Printables (Prusaprints) Media Control Knob that can act as a HID (can act as keyboard or mouse) (Readme still work in progress + code needs a comment editing pass.
+But everything works and should be enough info you get you started)
 ## Description

 This project builds off of [Mikolas Zuza Media Control Volume Knob](https://blog.prusa3d.com/3d-print-an-oversized-media-control-volume-knob-arduino-basics_30184/) but using a Attiny85 to reduce cost.
 The Attiny85 over usb can act as a Human Interface Device and any keypress or mouse press that your keyboard or mouse can make.